thegridelectric/gridworks-proactor/README.md

   - A message has been received "recently" (by default within 1 minute).
 - Reliable delievery of "Events" generated locally.
 Generated Events are stored locally until they are acknowledged and unacknowledged Events are retransmitted when the "Active" communication state is restored.
-- `gwpractor_test`, a test package for development and test environments of projects that implement a class derived from `Proactor`, allowing the derived class to be tested with the base-class tests.
+- [](gwproactor_test), a test package for development and test environments of projects that implement a class derived from [](Proactor), allowing the derived class to be tested with the base-class tests.

 ## Requirements